James Hong: 1980–1999

+He appeared as a Japanese WWII officer in the 1980 comedy cult film Airplane!
+He has also directed such films as Teen Lust.
 Hong played immortal ghost sorcerer Lo Pan in John Carpenter's cult classic Big Trouble in Little China (1986), eye manufacturer Chew in Blade Runner, Evelyn Mulwray's loyal and vigilant butler in Chinatown and The Two Jakes, and a low-rent private eye in Black Widow.
-He also appeared in the film The Vineyard (1989).